jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

-    logical, timing, and power views used in Synopsys DC and Cadence Innovus, but in addition we need to provide switching activity information for every net in the design (which comes from the `.saif` file), capacitance information for every net in the design (which comes from the `.spef` file), and a file which maps high-level RTL names to low-level gate-level names (which comes from the `.namemap` file).
+    logical, timing, and power views used in Synopsys DC and Cadence Innovus, but in addition we need to provide switching activity information for every net in the design (which comes from the `.saif` file), adn capacitance information for every net in the design (which comes from the `.spef` file).
 Synopsys PT puts the switching activity, capacitance, clock frequency, and voltage together to estimate the power consumption of every net and thus every module in the design, and these estimates are captured in various reports.

 Extensive documentation is provided by Synopsys and Cadence for these ASIC tools.
 We have organized this documentation and made it available to